A Pairwise Human-Human Interaction Detection and Recognition Framework for Mobile Service Robots: Experiment

 We further evaluate our approach through zero-shot deployment on a mobile lawnmower platform operating in an outdoor environment, using the model trained on JRDB without any additional fine-tuning or retraining.
 Examples images and their annotations are shown in Figure~\ref{fig:lawnmower}.

 Despite the domain shift in camera viewpoint, platform motion, and scene dynamics, our interaction detection stage achieves a precision of 96.5\%, successfully identifying the majority of interacting person pairs.
 Missed detections are primarily caused by low image resolution and partial visibility of distant pedestrians.
-The overall processing speed offline reaches 44 frames per second exceeding the camera capturing speed of 15 fps, demonstrating the suitability of the proposed pipeline for real-time deployment on mobile robotic platforms.
+Our method runs at 44 frames per second offline exceeding the camera frame rate of 15 fps, demonstrating the suitability of our method for real-time deployment on mobile robotic platforms.

 For interaction type recognition, the stage 2 classifier achieves a macro F1-score of 0.51.
 Notably, the recall for the walking together and standing together classes reaches 98.5\% and 100\%, respectively, indicating strong robustness for common interaction patterns encountered during navigation.
 Most classification errors occur when sitting together interactions are misclassified as walking together.
 This behavior can be attributed to platform induced motion: although motion compensation is applied during optical flow computation, the rapidly changing visual content caused by lawnmower movement, including periodic wobbling due to irregularities in the grass surface, and low camera angle sometimes occluded by grass introduces flow patterns that are difficult to distinguish from human motion.
 Since the model is trained on data collected from static cameras, this represents a challenging zero shot transfer scenario.